The WPCartPro WordPress plugin gives you the power of running a full Site Store Pro enabled online store inside your WordPress site.

 Is the installation of WPCartPro the same process as all other WordPress plugins?

 To run Site Store Pro as your WordPress shopping cart, you must install both the core Site Store Pro cart files (via FTP), the mySQL database script and the actual plugin.
 There are a few more steps required to install WPCartPro then simply downloading and activating a standard WordPress plugin.
-You can watch the entire install process below in the video.
+You can watch the entire install process above in the video.

 What exactly does the WPCartPro plugin “do” after it is installed?